SiarkowyMods/sDKP/USAGE.md

 A few settings of sDKP can be adjusted with option management commands.

+* `/sdkp option binding off|on`
+  — Toggles creating character aliases through `?bind` command.

+  > If the option is enabled, out of the guild characters that are with you
+  > in the raid group can bind themselves to their main character to get DKP.
+  >
+  > By sending the `?bind <main> <net_dkp>` whisper, the sender will be marked
+  > as an alt of his main if the net DKP amount matches the actual value.

 * `/sdkp option dkpformat <format>` — Sets DKP format for officer notes.
   This decides what goes between curly braces in officer notes.
 By default, sDKP uses QDKP compatible format of `Net:%n Tot:%t Hrs:%h`.
 As you can see,